Lab Report │

 The reactive approach:

-• Wait for athlete to say they're hungry
+• Wait for the athlete to say they're hungry.

-• Refueling comes too late to prevent performance dip
+• Refueling comes too late to prevent a performance dip.

 The proactive approach:

-• Systematic fueling on schedule, regardless of hunger cues
+• Systematic eating on schedule, regardless of hunger cues.

-• Champions fuel by the clock, not by feel
+• Champions eat by the clock, not by feel.

 Mistake #4: Novel Foods on Tournament Day